chrisdalke/minecraft-groupme/README.md

 # Minecraft GroupMe Bridge

+**Note: This plugin is not maintained and will likely not work without modifications on a modern Minecraft server.**

 ### What is this?
 A Spigot plugin that connects the Minecraft in-game chat and a GroupMe group.
 - Display player chat, join/leave messages, and death messages in GroupMe.